kmartinez/circuitpython/README.md

-trywifi - link to wifi (using secrets.py) wifi-http-get - fetch data from the web mqtt-sender - send message to a broker
+trywifi - link to wifi (using secrets.py) wifi-http-get - fetch data from the web mqtt-sender - send message to a broker openweather - shows how to get data from weather API

 Code for linux/win10:
 mqttlisten - listener for mqtt messages